ziggity/pizzamyheart/README.md

 ## Specs

 * _Let the user order pizza, size, toppings, etc._
-input:Click here to add toppings, pick size, delivery or eat in? - output:Added mushrooms, large, eat in._
+input:Click here to add toppings, pick size, delivery or eat in?_ output:Added mushrooms, large, eat in._
 * _Create a pizza object constructor with properties for toppings and size:_ input:function pizza ()..._